Science and Technology Center in Ukraine: Background

 By 1984 close to a quarter of the Soviet Unions Gross National Product had been allocated for defense spending.
 The former Soviet Union conducted research, development and deployed nuclear, biological and chemical weaponry and had employed several thousand scientists, physicists and engineers with expertise in these areas.
 The collapse of the Soviet Union lead to the unemployment of many of these scientists and engineers while others had not received payments for their employment.
 The West believed that the dissemination of expert knowledge in these areas or the employment of these researchers and developers of these military assets by unfriendly nations or terror networks would lead to the proliferation of nuclear, biological and chemical weaponry.
+Also there were doubts about proper and secure storage of dangerous biological material and other substances in remote labs.

-The West providing funding grants to keep these researchers and developers employed on civilian oriented projects thus preventing them from selling their services or expertise to enemy nation states or organizations.
+Therefore the western countries provided funding grants to keep these researchers and developers employed on civilian oriented projects thus preventing them from selling their services or expertise to enemy nation states or organizations.
 Canada, the European Union and the United States funded these projects by establishing organizations and foundations through which funds and grants were provided to projects which employed these scientists and engineers.